Dealing with Infertility/Fertility Difficulties

 I also provide support and help couples make the difficult decision to stop seeking fertility treatment.
 Often times one partner wants to stop trying, as the other wants to continue, which can cause great strain on the relationship.
 Open discussions of options for the family/couple are highly encouraged in session.

 Typical outcomes of infertility issues psychological treatment

 After completing treatment, patients can expect to move to a healthier level of functioning and acceptance.
 People who have completed treatment reported higher levels of wellbeing and more life satisfaction.

 Since individuals/couples come to treatment in different times of their fertility treatment, the duration of treatment will depend on what stage they are (beginning, middle, end of fertility treatment).
-Either way, one can expect seeing benefits of therapy in the first couple months of treatment.
+Either way, one can expect seeing benefits of therapy in the first couple of months of treatment.

 At the beginning of treatment, people will attend sessions weekly.
-Later, patients may attend sessions every other week or even once a month for check ins.
+Later, patients may attend sessions every other week or even once a month for check-ins.